 Similar to the Proposed Action, Alternative 3-Snag Retention includes treating 1,006 acres within the Mill Creek watershed.
-This alternative was designed to minimize the number of snags removed from the landscape based on the recommendations resulting from the DecAID analysis (see Section 3.2, Wildlife for more information).
+This alternative was designed to minimize the number of snags removed from the landscape in order to follow the recommendations resulting from the DecAID analysis as much as possible while addressing the safety hazards along the roads (see Section 3.2, Wildlife for more information).
 Snags would only be removed to meet health and safety objectives, including the Occupational Safety and Health Administration (OSHA) standards.
 As such, no thinning would take place on the moderate to high severity burn areas.
 These units are changed to hazard tree and reforestation treatments when compared to the Proposed Action.